-The purpose of the paper is to provide students with the opportunity to explore and discuss an actual nursing practice situation relevant to Level 3 practicum experiences.
-The paper will include an in-depth exploration of the topic and related concept or context utilizing researched materials.
-The topic chosen must be related to concepts/contexts introduced in NURS 3000, growth and development or diversity (culture).
+The purpose of the paper is to provide students with the opportunity to explore Level 3 concepts and discuss an actual nursing practice situation relevant to Level 3 practicum experiences.
+The paper will include an in-depth exploration of a nursing or health topic and related concept or context utilizing researched materials.
+The nursing or health topic chosen must be related to concepts/contexts introduced in NURS 3000, growth and development or diversity (culture).

-The paper will show the reader that the student has researched the topic, the related concept or context, and thought about how the new knowledge can influence their nursing practice.
+The paper will show the reader that the student has researched the nursing or health topic, the related concept or context, and thought about how the new knowledge can influence their nursing practice.